CBDT’s e-Verification Scheme 2021: An Initiative to Enhance Voluntary Compliance

 Step 7:- Finally, click on “Submit” and submit the response to the notice.

-The entire process of the e-verification scheme, including the communication of notices and their responses, works digitally.
+The entire process of the e-verification scheme 2021, including the communication of notices and their responses, works digitally.
 The information is displayed through the Annual Information Statement (AIS), a digital document containing details of all financial transactions made by the taxpayer during the financial year.
-The CBDT (Central Board of Direct Taxes) has set a timeline of 90 days for completing a particular case under the e-verification scheme, while the taxpayer has 15 days to respond to about their case.
+The CBDT (Central Board of Direct Taxes) has set a timeline of 90 days for completing a particular case under the e-verification scheme 2021, while the taxpayer has 15 days to respond to their case.
 However, this timeline may take longer for complicated cases.

 How many cases have been picked as a pilot basis for e-Verification?

-The details regarding these transactions were sent to the taxpayers by the medium of e-campaign.
+The details regarding these transactions were sent to the taxpayers through an e-campaign.
 Furthermore, CBDT has also introduced FAQs on the e-Verification Scheme 2021, which will help taxpayers with their queries for better transparency.

 The system selects the returns with a high likelihood of containing unreported or under-reported financial transactions.
 Suppose the taxpayer does not respond to the notice or fails to provide a satisfactory explanation.
 In that case, the case will be selected for scrutiny, which is a more detailed and comprehensive examination of the taxpayer's financial records and transactions.